Balaje/GSoC-2021/README.md

 ## Julia GSoC 2021

 Contains some code related to my Google Summer of Code.
-I mostly fill this up with experiments and testing concepts.
+I mostly fill this up with experiments and to test concepts.
 Checkout `DETAILS.md` for more details.